The WongAvery Visiting Scholar Exchange Programme 2026

 Programme details

-During this period, the Visiting Scholar will be based at Cambridge University Library, where they will have access to the Library’s physical collections and electronic resources.
+During this period, the Visiting Scholar will be based at Cambridge University Library, where they will have access to the University Library’s physical collections and electronic resources.

 WongAvery Visiting Scholar 2025